 Our research embraces a wide range of development issues.
-Members of the cluster conduct mainly applied research using a wide range of data including survey data, big data and archival data.
+Members of the cluster are part of the Global Development Research Division (GDRD) at the University of Reading and conduct mainly applied research using a wide range of data including survey data, big data and archival data.
 We have published and supervised research students mainly in the following areas:

 - Labour: We work on a range of labour market issues including gendered labour markets, wellbeing at work, migration, sex work, discrimination and child labour.

 - Political Economy: We have a strong focus on the political economy of development including electoral politics, impact of media on political opinions, institutions and ethnic fragmentation.